 A few users have complained of seams splitting when the bag is too full.

 5 different sizes.
 Waterproof compression sack doubles as a dry bag.
-Can hold a lot of items without stretching out or tearing.
+Can hold a lot of items without stretching out or ripping.
 Easy to remove any trapped air within the bag.
 Strong material that will not puncture.

 These bags are a little on the expensive side and they tend to be a little heavier.